mrisher/smtp-sts/reporting.md

      "forensic reporting mode" in which more details--such as certificate chains and MTA banners--may be reported.)

-The formal definition of the `_smtp_tlsrpt` TXT record, defined using [@!RFC5234], is as follows:
+The formal definition of the `_smtp-tlsrpt` TXT record, defined using [@!RFC5234], is as follows:

         tlsrpt-record    = tlsrpt-version *WSP %x3B tlsrpt-rua